 [Proposed strikethrough to original footnote in Table 33B: Propose to remove hardness factors for acute cadmium and acute and chronic copper values in the table, since criteria reverted back to Table 20 and to the factors applied to the equations that were effective at that time (some of these factors have since been updated).
 Also propose to remove CFs for cadmium acute and copper acute and chronic criteria because the criteria reverted back to total, rather than dissolved.]

-note M: Equations for Freshwater Ammonia Calculations
+Endnote M: Equations for Freshwater Ammonia Calculations

 Acute Criterion